(This page contains affiliate links. OGR may receive compensation if you click a link and make a purchase.)

 About Warby Parker

 After some research, they learned the reason is because the eyeglass market is really a monopoly.
-To change that, they came up with their own designs and engaged with customers directly, proving that they could provide high quality, more attractive prescription glasses at a fraction of the cost.
+To change that, they came up with their own designs and engaged with customers directly, proving that they could provide high quality, stylish prescription glasses at a fraction of the cost.

 Home Try-On Program